nebunebu/nebvim/README.md

 My personal neovim config using [tolerable](https://github.com/wires-org/tolerable-nvim-nix).

-## Warning

-This is a work in progress
+[!Warning] This is a work in progress

 ## Usage